eddes/eddes.github.io/README.md

 # Perform analysis (une fois qu'on a tous les resultats dans le vecteur Y)
 Si = morris.analyze(problem, param_values, Y, conf_level=0.95,print_to_console=True, num_levels=4)
 ```
+The [code](https://github.com/eddes/eddes.github.io/blob/main/AS_seq_SET.py) generates following output, showing that the air temperature is the most influential parameter within this range of evaluation.
+The radiant temperature is on the first bisector, meaning its average effect is of the order of magnitude of the standard deviation: possibly non-linear interaction may occur.

 ![results of the sensivitity analysis](/img/AS.png)